India likely to receive lower rains in June, monsoon to pick up in Aug-Sept: official

 India is likely to get good rainfall in August and September, O. P. Sreejith, a senior official of the state-run India Meteorological Department, told Reuters on the sidelines of a conference.

-India’s weather office defines average, or normal, rainfall as between 96% and 104% of a 50-year average of 89 centimeters for the entire four-month season beginning June.
+India’s weather office defines average, or normal, rainfall as between 96% and 104% of a 50-year average of 89 centimetres for the entire four-month season beginning June.

 A strong El Nino, marked by a warming of the sea surface on the Pacific Ocean, can cause severe drought in Australia, Southeast Asia and India.